HorusCMF/Shop/README.md

 Ultimate goal of the project is to create a minimalist webshop engine, which is user-friendly, *loved* by developers and has a helpful community.

-Horus CMF is constructed from fully decoupled components (bundles in Symfony2 glossary), which means that every feature (products catalog, shipping engine, promotions system...) can be used in any other application.

 We're using full-stack Symfony, with MongoDB, Node IO, Elastic Search and Codeception.

 Documentation